Keenwawa/slate/source/index.html.md

 }
 ```

 Creates a new order in the eatsa system.
-Orders have an initial state of `in_queue` and have a unique id that will be used to track the order and modify its state accordingly.
+Orders have an initial status of `scheduled` if a `requested_timeslot` is provided.
+If no `requested_timeslot` is provided then it is assumed the order should be delivered as soon as possible and the status will `in_queue`.
+A unique id for the order is returned that can be used to track the order and modify its state accordingly.

 <!---
 Once an order is `in_queue` it will be scheduled for processing.